jazzband/wagtailmenus/README.md

 ### <a id="main-menu-tag"></a>2.
 Using the `{% main_menu %}` tag

 The `{% main_menu %}` tag allows you to display the `MainMenu` defined for the current site in your Wagtail project, with CSS classes automatically applied to each item to indicate the current page or ancestors of the current page.
-It also does a few sensible thing, like never adding the 'ancestor' class for a homepage link, or outputting children for it.
+It also does a few sensible things, like never adding the 'ancestor' class for a homepage link, or outputting children for it.

 1. In whichever template you want your main menu to appear, load `menu_tags` using `{% load menu_tags %}`.
 2. Use the `{% main_menu %}` tag where you want the menu to appear.